michaelweiss/whiteout/README.md

-Summarize provides a web interface to [TextTeaser](https://github.com/IndigoResearch/textteaser) for summarizing documents.
+Whiteout provides tools to clean up text documents.

 ## Prerequisites

 Whiteout requires [Flask](http://flask.pocoo.org).
-You also need to install the libraries required by TextTeaser.
+You also need to install the libraries required by [TextTeaser](https://github.com/IndigoResearch/textteaser).

 ## Use